Best Practices: Time Savers With Forums

-In today’s post Open LMS Instructional Designer and Trainer Jeff Geronimo highlights how educators can save time by configuring their Forums in a particular fashion.
+In today's post, part of our blog series on “Best Practices”, Instructional Designer and Trainer, Jeff Geronimo, highlights how educators can save time by configuring their forums in a particular fashion.

 The online teaching and learning process continues to present many challenges as we move ahead in today’s digital age.
-With all of the exciting technologies out there taming the virtual classroom can sometimes be a bit overwhelming.
-Fortunately the Joule e-Learning platform is packed with some rich time-saving tools that can assist in keeping the classroom from getting out of control.
-Among countless tips and advice on keeping your online classroom running smoothly one of the most tried and true best practices is stimulating active discussion and providing prompt feedback to learners.
+With all of the exciting technologies out there, taming the virtual classroom can sometimes be overwhelming.
+Fortunately, the Joule eLearning platform is packed with some rich time-saving tools that can assist in keeping the classroom from getting out of control.
+Among countless tips and advice on keeping your online classroom running smoothly, one of the most tried and true best practices is stimulating active discussion and providing prompt feedback to learners.

-Let’s take a look at how Joule’s Read Tracking and Subscription Mode can help you stay on top of the latest discussions so you can ultimately spend less time tinkering with your course and more time teaching.
+Let’s take a look at how Joule’s Subscription and Read Tracking modes can help you stay on top of the latest discussions so you can ultimately spend less time tinkering with your course and more time teaching.

-If you have multiple forums in your classroom you’ll definitely want to make sure that you and your learners are keeping abreast of the latest discussion posts.
+If you have multiple forums in your classroom, you’ll definitely want to make sure you and your learners are keeping abreast of the latest discussion posts.
 The first way to do this is by configuring the Subscription mode in each of your forums.
-When participants are subscribed to a forum they will receive copies of forum posts straight to their email.
-To configure the Subscription mode first turn editing turned on then navigate to the Settings area of any forum.
-In the drop-down menu next to Subscription mode you can choose from 4 subscription mode options available in Joule:
+When participants are subscribed to a forum, they will receive copies of forum posts straight to their email.
+To configure the Subscription mode, first turn on editing and navigate to the Settings area of any forum.
+In the drop-down menu next to Subscription mode, you can choose from four options available in Joule:

-- Optional subscription: participants can choose whether to be subscribed.
+1) Optional subscription: Participants can choose whether to be subscribed.
 You can choose this setting to give your learners ultimate flexibility in how they choose to be informed of the latest discussions.

-- Forced subscription: everyone is subscribed and cannot unsubscribe.
+2) Forced subscription: Everyone is subscribed and cannot unsubscribe.
 This is great if you have a dedicated forum for important topics that your learners need to read.

-- Auto subscription: everyone is subscribed initially but can choose to unsubscribe at any time.
+3) Auto subscription: Everyone is subscribed initially but can choose to unsubscribe at any time.